PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 #### Example
-The following example of a GeoJSON objects consists of a FeatureCollection, which includes five features with different geometries: one LineString, two Points and one Polygon.
+Listing 2.28 shows an example GeoJSON object consisting of a FeatureCollection, which includes five features with different geometries: one LineString, two Points and one Polygon.

 \begin{lstlisting}[caption=An example GeoJSON object, label=lst:geoJson, language={JavaScript}]
     {